What type of services does Meridian Services provide?

 Are you a PCA (Personal Care Attendant) agency?

 While we are not a PCA or Personal Care Attendants agency, as such, we have a contract to provide PCA Choice as an option of the Personal Care Assistance program.
 This innovative program allows individuals who receive PCA services significant control over their own care.
-They become the ones responsible for hiring, training, and all of employment of their PCA’s.
+They become the ones responsible for hiring, training, and all of the employment of their PCA’s.
 Otherwise, Meridian Services employees work as Habilitation Counselors, not as PCAs.

 What is the difference between a Habilitation Counselor and a PCA or Personal Care Attendant?